LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Theory and Method

 where $\mathcal{S}_{3}^{\text{pre}, \perp}$ is the orthogonal complement of $\mathcal{S}_{3}^{\text{pre}}$.
 Here, $\text{HFC}_{1}^{\text{pre}}$ represents the relationship between the gradient of learning task $3$ and the pre-trained knowledge from task $3$.
-As $(\bm{p}_3,\bm{k}_3)$ is newly initialized specifically for training task $3$, it contains no prior knowledge, and thus, there are no obstacles from old tasks.
+As we initialize $(\bm{p}_3,\bm{k}_3)$ with $(\bm{p}_1,\bm{k}_1)$ via Eq.(\ref{initial}) to ensure that the differences in HFC values (Eq.(\ref{tab:modified_g_with_old_task}) v.s.
+Eq.(\ref{tab:modified_g_with_pre_task})) arise solely from the difference of feature projection spaces ($S_{1}^{\perp}$ v.s. $S_{3}^{\text{pre},\perp}$), rather than from the gradient magnitudes.
 Therefore, $\text{HFC}_{1}^{\text{pre}}$ signifies the ideal scenario when learning new tasks in PCL, which is the \emph{dynamic threshold to evaluate the relative magnitude of hindrance}.
-Based on this, the gap between learning on \textbf{old} set $(\bm{p}_1,\bm{k}_1)$ under the \emph{orthogonal condition} and leaning on \textbf{new} set $(\bm{p}_3,\bm{k}_3)$ in an ideal scenario is denoted as follows:
+Based on this, the gap between learning on \textbf{old} set $(\bm{p}_1,\bm{k}_1)$ under the \emph{orthogonal condition} and leaning on \textbf{new} set $(\bm{p}_3,\bm{k}_3)$ in an ideal scenario with no gradient modification is denoted as follows: